-The Eiffel Tower is a world-renowned structure that’s been in the spotlight since its creation.
+The Eiffel Tower is a world-renowned structure that’s been in the spotlight since Lauderdale-By-The-Sea Wildlife Removal.
 It’s a favorite photo opportunity of tourists, a shooting location for films, and a sign of romance and love all around the world.

 • Unknown to many, the Eiffel Tower was not originally intended to be set up in France.
 Its creator initially proposed to build it in Spain, but the people in Barcelona did not think that its design will be fitting for the town.
 Thus Gustave Eiffel proposed to construct it in Paris to serve as an entryway for the Exposition Universelle or Universal Exhibition in 1889.